The Man and the Challenge

 The Man and the Challenge is an American adventure fiction television series about a scientist who tests problems of human survival.
-It stars George Nader and aired on NBC during the 1959–1960 television season.
+It stars George Nader and aired on NBC during the 1959–60 television season.

 Synopsis

-Dr. Glenn Barton is an athlete, explorer, adventurer, and former United States Marine who has become a physician and a research scientist for the Institute of Human Factors, a United States Government agency that designs and conducts experiments to study human endurance and its limits.
+Dr. Glenn Barton is an athlete, explorer, adventurer, and former United States Marine who has become a physician and a research scientist for the Institute of Human Factors, a U.S. government agency that designs and conducts experiments to study human endurance and its limits.
 His wide-ranging curiosity and interests suit him well for his assignments, which involve him testing equipment and personnel under conditions of extreme stress in a variety of research areas.
 He frequently subjects himself to the tests before allowing others to participate.
 Emergencies often arise which force Barton or his test subjects to go past the limits of previous tests in an attempt to save the situation.
 Lynn Allen is his assistant.